-There are so many opportunities in the world, whether it is improving yourself, finding deep and rewarding relationships, starting your own business or getting promoted at work.
-From improving your financial standing to deepening your knowledge of the world and people around you we have you covered.
+There are so many ways to create opportunities in the world, whether it is improving yourself, finding deep and rewarding relationships, starting your own business, or getting promoted at work.
+From improving your financial standing to deepening your knowledge of the world and the people around you, we have you covered.

-I realized early on in life that I had to start creating my own opportunities because no one was going to give me anything if I did not work for it.
-I had nothing, I was going to inherit nothing and I had no one to give me a hand.
+I realized early on in life that I had to start creating my own opportunities because no one would give me anything if I did not work for it.
+I had nothing, I was going to inherit nothing, and I had no one to give me a hand.
 So, I started by reading and ensuring I finished school.
 I went on to fund my own University education while working.
-I realized I had one product, the product was me and I had to get that product right.
+I realized I had one product, the product was me, and I had to get that product right.

-But enough about me, it’s all about inspiring you to make and take opportunities that will enrich your life and that of those around you.
+But enough about me; it’s all about inspiring you to make and take opportunities that will enrich your life and those around you.

-Being mindful is essential the act of understanding what is going on around you at the present moment.
+Being mindful is essentially the act of understanding what is going on around you at the present moment.
 Being thoughtful and reflective, looking at your life almost as an independent observer.
-Spend a little time each day to reflect upon the situations you were in, the activities you undertook and the people you interacted with.
+Spend a little time each day to reflect upon the situations you were in, the activities you undertook, and the people you interacted with.
 Ask yourself the following questions: